The Best Bite Alarms

 Included with the alarms is an "intelligent" hardcase cover, not only there to provide protection but is also there as the means to turn the alarms on and off.
 As the cover is removed, the alarms go live, as the cover is replaced, the alarms are put to sleep.

-Indications are registered on the receiver as whilst the heads light up, they don't make any sound.
+Indications are registered on the receiver and the wheel can be changed to light up a custom colour giving it a unique look compared to other alarms, they don't make any sound.
 The alarms are ultra-compact, some of the smallest available, yet still packed with all the features you would come to expect from a modern alarm.

 Pros